 We offer an Extended Fall Share for three extra weeks in October for around $105 (specific cost will be determined closer to the start of the season).
 There will be 8-12 items each week, which may include a variety of Cooking Greens (kale, collards, tatsoi, spinach), Salad Greens (baby lettuce, arugula, spicy greens mix), Brassicas (Brussels sprouts, cauliflower, broccoli, cabbage, kohlrabi), Roots (potatoes, carrots, radishes, beets, rutabaga, celery root, turnips), Fruiting Veggies (winter squash, tomatoes, peppers, mushrooms, dried beans), and Alliums (garlic, onions).
 You will receive a weekly newsletter by email at the beginning of each week describing your share items, cooking and storage tips, important dates, helpful hints, recipes, and feature articles from the farmers.
 Watch for the dates when registration opens on our Events Calendar.

-The Solstice Share is our way of celebrating the end of the year’s harvest, as we head towards the shortest days of the year.
+The Winter Solstice Share is our way of celebrating the end of the year’s harvest, as we head towards the shortest days of the year.
 This is a share that will sustain your winter hunger and cleanse the indulgent palette.
 Watch for the dates when registration opens on our Events Calendar.

 Midwinter Morning’s Dream Share:

-We would like to offer you the warmth and sustenance of our new, Shakespeare-inspired, Midwinter Morning’s Dream Share available on a Saturday in February at the Washtenaw Food Hub from 9 AM – Noon, Tantre Farm from 2 – 5 PM, or at Pure Pastures from 9 AM until 7 PM for around $90 (specific cost will be determined closer to the start of the season).
+We would like to offer you the warmth and sustenance of our Shakespeare-inspired, Midwinter Morning’s Dream Share available on a Saturday in February at the Washtenaw Food Hub from 9 AM – Noon, Tantre Farm from 2 – 5 PM, or at Pure Pastures from 9 AM until 7 PM for around $95 (specific cost will be determined closer to the start of the season).
 We are excited to be combining our efforts with several local food artisans and farmers again to further strengthen our vision with the power of local networking through our new Dream Share.